ddantas42/Algorithms/lab02/README.md

 # Algorithm tester
-This is a C program design to test the effiency and compare de number of operations performed of 4 algorithms: Bubble Sort, Bubble Sort Optimized, Selection Sort and Select Sort in intege arrays.
+This is a C program design to test the effiency and compare de number of operations performed of 4 algorithms: Bubble Sort, Bubble Sort Optimized, Selection Sort and Insetion Sort in intege arrays.
 The program will then create an array using the two macros: SIZE and ORDER.
 ORDER is the order of the array generated (0 for ascending, 1 for descending) SIZE if the size of the array alocated